VeRa – Venus Express Radio Science

 - determine the height of the ionopause,

-- study the interaction of the solar wind with the Venus ionosphere as a function of local time.
+- study the interaction of the solar wind with Venus' ionosphere as a function of local time

-2) Radio sounding of the neutral atmosphere from 35 – 40 km up to 100 km altitude to deduce vertical profiles of the neutral number density, the temperature and the pressure in dependence of the planetary latitude and local time.
+(2) Radio sounding of the neutral atmosphere from the cloud cover (35 – 40 km) up to 100 km altitude to deduce vertical profiles of the neutral mass density, the temperature and the pressure in dependence of the planetary latitude and the season as functions of local time.

-(4) Studies of the coronal large scale structures, the solar wind turbulence and coronal mass ejections (CME) during the conjunction of Venus around the Sun.
-For terrestrial planets one distinguishes between superior and inferior conjunctions, i.e. the planet resides on a line: planet-Sun-Earth (superior conjunction) or Sun-planet-Earth (inferior conjunction).
+(4) Studies of the coronal structure and the solar wind turbulence during the upper and the lower conjunction of Venus around the Sun.
+For terrestrial planets one distinguishes between upper and lower conjunction, i.e. the planet resides on a line: planet-Sun-Earth (upper conjunction) or Sun-planet-Earth (lower conjunction).

-VeRa uses the radio carrier signals of the spacecraft at the X-band (8.4 GHz) and az S-band (2.3 GHz) which are transmitted simultaneously by the high gain antenna (HGA).
+VeRa uses the radio carrier signal of the spacecraft in the X-band (8.4 GHz) and in the S-band (2.3 GHz) which are transferred simultaneously by the high gain antenna (HGA).